phpfui/ThoughtsBlogCode/clge532vc000009ms3dfxf51h.md

 Fool around with the code and see what happens when you remove the clones from the add() and getDies() methods.

+## Follow Along At Home

+I am posting all the code in this blog to [https://github.com/phpfui/ThoughtsBlogCode](https://github.com/phpfui/ThoughtsBlogCode) so you can experiment with the code yourself.

 ## Takeaways

 Here is what I hope readers understand from the above: